Back to blog

 Server-side rendering (SSR) with Angular Universal

 With GraphQL, your front end only requests the data it needs, no more, no less.
 This reduces the need for extra data and results in quicker load times.
-It is clutch for mobile apps and any frontend where every millisecond counts and bandwidth is precious.
+It comes in handy for mobile apps and any front end where every millisecond counts and bandwidth is precious.

 Dynamic content management strategies